ALS DISABILITY BENEFITS: LOU GEHRIG’S DISEASE

 To help you determine your diagnosis and obtain SSDI benefits, your doctor might also order blood and urine tests.
 Additionally, your doctor may order a muscle biopsy in order to rule out diseases other than ALS.

-You will most likely have to see a neurologist, who is a specialist in ALS, in order to obtain your diagnosis.
-Social Security will find you disabled if you have provided proper medical records and a neurologist has officially found that you have ALS.
+You will most likely have to see a neurologist, who is a specialist in ALS, to obtain your diagnosis.
+The SSA will find you disabled if you have proper medical records and a doctor confirms that you have ALS.

-WIN SSD & SSI BENEFITS FOR ALS USING YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC)
+WIN SSDI & SSI BENEFITS FOR ALS USING YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC)

 Once the SSA determines the impact of your ALS symptoms, they will know your RFC.
 The SSA determines your RFC by reading your medical records and asking you questions about your symptoms.
 For example, the SSA will look at how your ALS symptoms impact your ability to do everyday tasks, such as sit, stand, and walk.
 They will also look at your fatigue to see if you need to lay down during the workday.

 If you RFC is limited, then it can prevent you from working.
-For example, if you cannot walk due to ALS, then all jobs that require significant walking or standing will not be available to your.
+For example, if you cannot walk due to ALS, then all jobs that require significant walking or standing will not be available to you.
 Likewise, you may not be able to sit for 8 hours a day in an office chair.
-Or, you may need to lay down during the day due to your ALS.
-If so, this prevents you from working.
+Or, you may need to lie down during the day due to your ALS.
+If so, then this prevents you from working.

-Additionally, the SSA will decide whether or not your ALS is impacting your mental abilities.
+Additionally, the SSA will decide whether or not your ALS impacts your mental abilities.
 For example, does your pain impair your ability to concentrate.
-Or, does ALS cause you to unable to communicate?
+Or, does ALS cause you to be unable to communicate?
 The SSA develops an RFC assessment to determine if you can work.
 Your attorney can help you prepare an RFC assessment for your doctor to complete.
-Find out more about the Residual Functional Capacity assessment.
+Find out about the Residual Functional Capacity assessment.

 WHAT WE DO TO HELP YOU WITH YOUR ALS CASE

-If you file your application for disability benefits online at Social Security’s website, then you only have 6 months to complete the application.
+If you file your application for disability benefits online at Social Security’s website, then you only have 6 months to complete it.
 Once you submit your application online, the SSA sends you a summary of your application to you in the mail.

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

-In the past 30 years, we have won millions of dollars in ongoing and back due due SSD benefits for our clients If you want to win benefits for ALS, then you need to hire an attorney with the experience to win your case.
-Also, you need a lawyer to show the SSA that your ALS qualifies for benefits under the compassionate allowances rules.
+In the past 30 years, we have won millions of dollars in ongoing and past due SSD benefits for our clients.
+If you want to win benefits for ALS, then you need to hire an attorney with the experience to win your case.
+Also, you need a lawyer to show the SSA that your ALS qualifies for benefits under their special rules.
 Contact us today.
 We can help you win benefits for ALS.

-If you want to learn more about our law firm, then read our About Us page.
-For instance, Andria Summers is an amazing advocate.
-She can help you with your Medicare plan.
-She has also won thousands of SSD and SSI cases.
-Dianna Cannon has been helping her clients win benefits for thirty years.
-Brett Bunkall also has years of experience helping people obtain their SSI and SSD benefits.
+If you want to learn more about our law firm, then review our About Us page.
+For instance, Andria Summers can help you with your Medicare advantage plan.
+She has also won thousands of SSDI and SSI cases.
+Dianna Cannon has been helping her clients win disability benefits for thirty years.
+Brett Bunkall also has years of experience helping people obtain their SSI and SSDI benefits.
 We are experts.
 You can trust us to help you receive Social Security benefits for ALS or Lou Gehrig’s disease.

 YOU DON’T PAY AN ATTORNEY FEE UNTIL WE WIN YOUR ALS BENEFITS

-If you have ALS, then you should hire an attorney.
+If you have ALS, then you should hire a disability attorney.
 You need to win benefits and do it quickly.
-Because you will not survive for very long with ALS.
+Because you will not survive for very long with ALS or Lou Gehrig’s disease.
 Therefore, you need to provide for your family.
 An attorney can help you win your SSD benefits and do it fast.
 In order to hire us, all you need to do is contact us.
 We offer a free review of your case over the phone.
 Furthermore, it doesn’t cost you any upfront money to hire us.
 Why?

 Additionally, the attorney fee has a cap or a limit.
 The SSA sets the limit of the attorney fee at 25% of the back benefit or the maximum attorney fee cap.
 Whatever is less.

 If there are costs in your case, then you pay those.
 But normally those costs are less than $100.
-Once we win your case, the attorney fee comes from your back benefit.
+Once we win your case, the attorney fee comes from your past due benefit.
 In order to hire most lawyers you have to pay upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us, is for us to win your case.
 That is our goal.
 Call and see what we can do for you.
-Put our experience to work for you and let us represent you in your ALS or Lou Gehrig’s case.
+Put our experience to work for you and let us represent you in your ALS case.